-- Never allow yourself to be distracted by the display. - ➤ Stop pedelec if you want to make inputs on the display other than a change in level of assistance.
+- ▶ Never allow yourself to be distracted by the display. - ➤ Stop pedelec if you want to make inputs on the display other than a change in level of assistance.
 Only enter data when the bicycle is stationary.

 - ▶ Do not use the display as a handle.
-You may irreparably damage the display if you use it to lift the bicycle. - If you do not use your bicycle for several weeks, remove the display from its mount.
+You may irreparably damage the display if you use it to lift the pedelec. - ▶ If you do not use your pedelec for several weeks, remove the display from its mount.
 Store the display safely at room temperature in a dry environment.

-The internal display battery discharges when it is not in use.
-This can cause damage to the internal display battery.
+The display battery discharges when it is not in use.
+This can cause irreparable damage to the display battery.

-► Charge the internal display battery every 3 months for at least 1 hour.
+Recharge the display battery for at least 1 hour every 3 months.